ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 You can also get started using the <a href="#api">Artisan API</a>.

+Want to know more about what the Android SDK can do?
+See <a href="/dev/developing-with-artisan/#android">Developing with Artisan</a>.

 <div id="manual"></div>
 ###Option 2: Manually Adding the Artisan SDK to your App